lakmeer/longbridge.place/README.md

     related:
       - lore-slug

 #### Guidelines

-- Lore articles should NOT include their own main heading in the acutal body.
+- Lore articles should not include their own main heading in the acutal body.
 - Lore articles should start with a one-ish paragraph overview that can be used as a fair summary of the entire article contents.
-This will be used to create embedded sections in relevant articles, and tooltips for links.
+This will be used to create embedded sections in relevant articles, search results, and tooltips for links.
 Embedding this way will take all contant before the first subheading inside the article to use as the summary.
 Using as tooltip will take just the first paragraph.
 TODO: May promote this to an explicit field in the frontmatter.
 - Related articles will be generated from matching tags and internal links.

 ## Media & Data Types

 ### Images

 Images to complement articles

 #### Schema